Of all the advice I’ve gotten in my career, the one I wish I’d gotten (and heeded) earlier was to just write more.

 And lo and behold, Y would write an answer about that topic.
 But something amazing would happen.
 Within a few weeks, Y would be writing more, and they would write more confidently.
 Because they didn’t overthink it.

-Most people don’t write because they think they have to write really well, with masterpieces just flowing out of them.
+Often, people hesitate to write because they think they must write really well, with masterpieces just flowing out of them.
 But it’s better to start small, and work your way up.

 Write for yourself first